gkirkpatrick/superschedules_IAC/README.md

 Terraform will execute commands that:

 - Update apt package information and install `rake` and `git`.
+- Verify that your SSH key can authenticate with GitHub.
-- Clone the following repositories to your home directory:
+- Clone the following repositories to your home directory using SSH:
   - [dotfiles-1](https://github.com/gkirkpatrick/dotfiles-1)
   - [superschedules](https://github.com/gkirkpatrick/superschedules)
   - [superschedules_IAC](https://github.com/gkirkpatrick/superschedules_IAC)